NBA Trade Rumors: Jimmy Butler To Celtics, Knicks’ Carmelo Anthony To Bulls, Jae Crowder To New York Highlight Six-Player Deal

 NBA trade rumors are on fire now that the news is out that the Chicago Bulls have made superstar small forward Jimmy Butler available via trade.
-NESN states that NBA insider Ric Bucher has revealed not only that the Bulls are entertaining trade offers for Jimmy Butler, but the Boston Celtics are one of the teams who have shown interest.
+NESN states that NBA insider Ric Bucher has revealed not only that the Bulls are entertaining trade offers for Jimmy Butler, but also that the Boston Celtics are one of the teams who have shown interest.

 This is apparently not the first time that Boston has looked into a potential deal for Jimmy Butler, according to Hashtag Basketball.
 This past summer, Chicago was reportedly asking the Celtics for multiple players and draft choices in exchange for Butler, but Boston decided the price was too high and declined to accept the deal.
 Now, rumor has it that the Celtics are in the process of taking another shot at bringing Jimmy Butler to Beantown.